-In fiscal year 2021-22, the Lottery implemented several policies and programs to improve productivity, engagement, and safety.
-The result was record-breaking sales of more than \$8.85 billion and a record-breaking transfer of more than \$2 billion to California's K-12 schools, community colleges, California State University and University of California campuses, and several specialized schools.
-The Lottery is proud to note that fiscal year 2021-22 was the 22nd consecutive year that it provided more than \$1 billion to its beneficiary.
+In fiscal year 2022-23, the Lottery continued to improve productivity, engagement, and safety to grow sales and maximize the supplemental funding we provide to our beneficiary.
+For the second year in a row, the Lottery surpassed the records it set in the prior year for both sales and contribution to its beneficiary.
+The new record-breaking sales were more than \$9.23 billion and a transfer of more than \$2.3 billion to California's K-12 schools, community colleges, California State University and University of California campuses, and several specialized schools.
+The Lottery is proud to note that fiscal year 2022-23 was the 23rd consecutive year that it provided more than \$1 billion to its beneficiary.

-Going forward, the Lottery's fiscal year 2022-23 business plan balances long-term projects that will continue enabling future sales growth with initiatives that address more immediate needs.
-The five objectives developed in support of the business plan are:
+Going forward, the Lottery's fiscal year 2023-24 business plan balances long-term projects that will continue enabling future sales growth with initiatives that address more immediate needs.
+The four objectives developed in support of the business plan are: